Table of Contents

 Endurance training requires frequently repeated and constant moderate strain.
 As mentioned before, the limiting factor for physical strain is the cardiac output which means that the oxygen need of the muscle cannot be covered.
 Since the human heart rate cannot exceed a certain individual maximum value of 180-200/min, the body has to resort to the modification of the stroke volume of the left ventricle as a long-term adjustment.

 Thus, endurance athletes have an enlarged heart and an increased stroke volume compared to untrained people.
 The resting pulse in trained athletes reaches very low values of 40/min at a similar cardiac output due to the increased stroke volume.
 Also, the trained body allows a higher maximum respiratory minute volume and an increased oxygen intake.
+Endurance training also enhances fat oxidation and decreases lactic acid accumulation in skeletal muscle which improves performance at given oxygen levels.

 A central part of sports medicine is performance diagnostics, which quantify and track the fitness level of the subject.
 Several methods are available.